 What is Threat Hunting?

-Cyber threat hunting is a proactive threat detection method.
-The process involves actively looking for traces of cyber attacks (past and present) in an IT environment.
+Threat hunting involves actively looking for traces of cyber attacks (past and present) in an IT environment.
 Cyber threat hunters are security professionals who proactively and iteratively detect and act on advanced attack traces before any alerts are generated by security controls.

-Since Hunters XDR seamlessly ingests both raw data as well as alerts and signals from any telemetry source, threat hunters can easily access all of that data from the Hunters portal: endpoint, cloud, network, email, identity, etc.
+Hunters SOC Platform’s seamless ingestion of raw data and signals from any telemetry source gives threat hunters easy access to all relevant data from the Hunters portal: endpoint, cloud, network, email, identity, and more.

-Hunters XDR gathers all threat signals and alerts generated by security products as well as the ones generated by Hunters’ own detections for various sources.
-All of these signals and alerts are grouped by detection type and listed with their relevant score and associated context.
+Hunters centralizes all threat signals and alerts generated both by security products and by Hunters’ own detection engine.
+Signals and alerts are grouped by detection type and listed with their relevant scores and associated context.

-Easily investigate signals by using Hunters' auto-investigations for enhanced context, and run drill-downs on relevant signals as needed.
-Additionally, threat hunters can use the ‘Entity Search’ feature to look for any entity in the environment and understand its associated leads and further qualification.
+Use the Hunters platform to run drilldowns on relevant signals as needed.
+Additionally, use the ‘Entity Search’ feature to look for any entity in the environment and understand its associated leads.

-Once the investigation has concluded, threat hunters can decide whether or not to escalate the threat signal or alert and promote it to an incident for remediation.
+Once each investigation has concluded, threat hunters can decide whether or not to escalate the threat signal or alert and promote it to an incident for response and remediation.